 - Stoloniferous grasses spread by above-ground shoots (stolons) and tend to form uniform turfs with lots of decumbent shoots when mowed at heights greater than 3⁄4 inch (as on lawns).
 They include bentgrass and rough bluegrass.

-Three types of stems occur in grasses; the crown, horizontal stems (rhizomes and stolons), and the flower stem.
+Three types of stems occur in grasses: the crown, horizontal stems (rhizomes and stolons) and the flower stem.
 Although the crown is a stem, it does not look like the other types of stems found in grasses.
-It is very small (just a fraction of an inch long), white, and completely enclosed by leaf sheaths.
-The crown is located in a protected position between the roots and shoot near the soil surface.
+It is very small (just a fraction of an inch long), white and enclosed by leaf sheaths.
+The crown is located in a protected position between the roots and shoots near the soil surface.

 The growing point (meristematic tissue) that gives rise to leaves is located in the crown at the base of the stem.
 The fact that grass leaves begin to grow from the base of the plant is the main reason why grass blades can be mowed without sustaining serious injury.

-Tillers are the shoots that develop from crown tissues and grow vertically.
-Tillers produce new leaves, stems, and root systems.
+Tillers produce new leaves, stems and root systems.
 They therefore function independently of the mother plant.
 Tillers increase the shoot density of lawns by replacing shoots that die in winter and summer.
-Individual tillers live for about a year and formation of new tillers is stimulated by cool temperatures, short day lengths, moderately low mowing heights, and high mowing frequencies.
+Individual tillers live for about a year and formation of new tillers is stimulated by cool temperatures, short day lengths, moderately low mowing heights and high mowing frequencies.
 Peak tiller formation occurs in early spring and fall.
 Turfgrass stands are long-lived because dying shoots and roots are constantly being replaced by new tillers.
 This process is so gradual that the transition is unnoticeable.

 Flower stems are also formed in the crown, usually in late spring or early summer in most cool-season grasses.
 Typically, they are not seen in turf since they are mowed off before they reach maturity.
 On unmowed grass, flower stems grow vertically and give rise to seed heads.

 Turfgrass leaves live for a period of time and then die and are replaced by new ones.
 Under favorable environmental conditions, the number of leaves per plant remains the same as new leaves replace those that die.
-The rate of leaf growth is dependent on many factors including temperature, moisture, nutrition, and to some extent, day length.
-Optimum temperatures for leaf growth among the cool-season turfgrasses range from 60° to 75°F. Leaf growth increases with increasing day length as long as temperatures are within the optimum range and moisture is adequate.
+The rate of leaf growth is dependent on many factors including temperature, moisture, nutrition and day length.
+Optimum temperatures for leaf growth among the cool-season turfgrasses range from 60°F to 75°F. Leaf growth increases with increasing day length as long as temperatures are within the optimum range and moisture is adequate.
 Application of nitrogen fertilizer can greatly increase leaf growth if moisture and temperature are not limiting.

-Turfgrass roots are fibrous, branching, and very slender.
-There are two types of root systems in grasses, the primary and the secondary.
+Turfgrass roots are fibrous, branching and slender.
+There are two types of root systems in grasses—the primary and the secondary.
 The primary roots develop at the time seed is germinating.
 Secondary roots develop at the base of each new tiller, including the tillers arising from nodes on stolons and rhizomes.

-Turfgrasses take-up water from the soil through their root system.
-The amount of water the roots absorb will depend primarily on the number of roots, the depth of rooting, and the amount of water in the soil.
+The amount of water the roots absorb will depend primarily on the number of roots, the depth of roots, and the amount of water in the soil.
 Since the rooting depth of cool-season grasses is usually between 2 and 6 inches, most water absorption initially occurs near the soil surface.
 As the surface water is depleted, roots begin using up water deeper in the soil.
-A well-developed and actively-growing root system can take advantage of this deeper soil moisture as surface moisture is depleted during dry periods.
-Contrary to popular belief, roots do not ‘seek out’ water, instead they grow more vigorously and proliferate where water is available.
+A well-developed and actively growing root system can take advantage of this deeper soil moisture as surface moisture is depleted during dry periods.
+Contrary to popular belief, roots do not ‘seek out’ water, instead, they grow more vigorously and proliferate where water is available.

 Turfgrass roots need an adequate supply of oxygen for normal growth and development.
 Severely compacted soils have limited supplies of oxygen and will not support good root growth even when favorable temperatures and moisture levels are present.
 Too much water will also deplete the soil of oxygen and cause deterioration of turfgrass roots.
 Soils with loose, crumbly structure and good drainage are ideal for root growth and development.

 - Kentucky bluegrass (Poa pratensis) produces a highly desirable dense, attractive turf but it grows poorly in infertile and acid soils and readily becomes dormant during droughty periods.
-Blades are of variable width, V-shaped or flat, smooth on both surfaces, boat-shaped tip, and parallel light lines on either side of the central vein.
+Blades are of variable width, V-shaped or flat, smooth on both surfaces and boat-shaped at the tip.
+Parallel light lines border each side of the central vein.
 It has a rhizomatous (spreading) growth habit.

 - Rough bluegrass (P. trivialis) is a fine-textured, light green, stoloniferous grass that is a weed in high-quality lawns.
-Blades are 1- to 4-mm wide, smooth on both surfaces, glossy on lower surface, boat- shaped tip.
+Blades are 1- to 4-mm wide, smooth on both surfaces, glossy on lower surface, and boat- shaped at the tip.

 - Annual bluegrass (P. annua) is generally not planted as a turfgrass but is present as a ‘weed seed’ in inexpensive seed mixtures.
-In older turfs it develops dominant and spreading clones that turn light green from fall to spring in moist, fertile soils.
-It is a winter annual bunch-type grass with leaf blades 2- to 3- mm wide, flat or V-shaped, smooth on both surfaces, and boat-shaped tip.
+In older turfs, it develops dominant and spreading clones that turn light green from fall to spring in moist, fertile soil.
+It is a winter annual bunch-type grass with leaf blades 2- to 3- mm wide, flat or V-shaped, smooth on both surfaces, and boat-shaped at the tip.

 - Annual ryegrass (Italian ryegrass; L. multiflorum) is included as a filler in inexpensive seed mixtures.
 It provides a temporary ground cover but is a weed in high-quality lawns.

-- Creeping red fescue (Festuca rubra ssp. rubra) consists of two distinct types; a strong creeping type and a type with short rhizomes.
-Both types are usually planted in mixtures with Kentucky bluegrass, and perennial ryegrass.
+- Creeping red fescue (Festuca rubra ssp. rubra) consists of two distinct types: a strong, creeping type and a type with short rhizomes.
+Both types are usually planted in mixtures with Kentucky bluegrass and perennial ryegrass.
 Fine-leaf fescues grow well in droughty or shaded sites and on less fertile and more acidic soils.
 They do not tolerate low mowing heights or traffic in hot, dry weather.
 Leaf blades are 1.5- to 3-mm wide, deeply ridged on upper surface, and have a smooth lower surface and margins.
-They have folded vernation, membranous ligule, no auricle, and produce moderately deep roots.
-Chewings fescue (F. rubra ssp. fallax), sheep fescue (F. ovina ssp. ovina) and hard fescue (F. ovina ssp. duriuscula) are non-creeping fine-leaf bunchgrasses that are used as utility turf.
+They have folded vernation, membranous ligule and no auricle, and they produce moderately deep roots.
+Chewings fescue (F. rubra ssp. fallax), sheep fescue (F. ovina ssp. ovina) and hard fescue (F. ovina ssp. duriuscula) are noncreeping fine-leaf bunchgrasses that are used as utility turf.

 - Tall fescue (Festuca arundinacea) is a desirable bunch-type lawngrass that tolerates a wide range of soil conditions and moderate shade.
-Lawngrass types have medium-textured leaf blades that are very tolerant of abrasive traffic.
-Leaf blades are 5- to 10-mm wide, flat and stiff, ridged on upper surface, smooth lower surface, and have scaly (serrated) margins.
-They have rolled vernation, membranous ligule, a short, blunt auricle, and deep roots.
+Lawngrass types have medium-textured leaf blades that are tolerant of abrasive traffic.
+Leaf blades are 5- to 10-mm wide, flat and stiff, ridged on the upper surface, smooth on the lower surface, and have scaly (serrated) margins.
+They have rolled vernation, membranous ligule, a short, blunt auricle and deep roots.

 - Creeping bentgrass (Agrostis palustris) is a fine-textured stoloniferous grass that requires intensive management.
 It is poorly adapted for use in lawns.
-Leaf blades are 2- to 3-mm wide, flat, ridged on upper surface, smooth lower surface, and scaly leaf margins.
+Leaf blades are 2- to 3-mm wide, flat and ridged on the upper surface and smooth on the lower surface, with scaly leaf margins.
 They have rolled vernation, oblique raised collar, membranous ligule, no auricle, and shallow roots.

-- Bermudagrass (Cynodon dactylon) is a warm-season (C4) grass with both stolons and rhizomes, and very deep roots.
-Leaf blades are 1.5- to 4-mm wide, flat, and smooth or hairy on both surfaces.
-It has folded vernation, hairy margins on the collar, ligule consisting of a fringe of hairs, and no auricle.
+- Bermudagrass (Cynodon dactylon) is a warm-season grass with both stolons and rhizomes and deep roots.
+Leaf blades are 1.5- to 4-mm wide, flat and smooth or hairy on both surfaces.
+It has folded vernation, hairy margins on the collar, ligule consisting of a fringe of hairs and no auricle.